mille-printemps/sdc-term1-project3-behavioral-cloning/writeup_report.md

 [Adam optimizer](https://github.com/fchollet/keras/blob/master/keras/optimizers.py#L353) was used as a training method.
 The default settings of the parameters were used.

-The number of epochs was `20`.
+The final number of epochs was `20`.
 As shown in the graph above, the losses of the training and validation data were sufficiently low though the loss of the validation data fluctuated.